 Please use this session guide in conjunction with the GP teacher guide here as needed.
-The learning objectives and plan for this final session are the same as the session you taught two weeks ago, but this session is linked to the Endocrinology CBL fortnight.
+This session is linked to the Endocrinology CBL fortnight some of the learning outcomes are similar to the neurology session you taught group B previously.
 The general format is the same as previous sessions, though the timings have changed to allow for discussion about cognitive assessment and to share feedback.
 Half the group meet a patient (ideally with an endocrine, neurological or cognitive problem) and half observe consultations with you, but the patient contact time is slightly less.